-A Strategic Environmental Assessment (SEA) of the RWRP-SE is being carried out concurrently with the AA process.
-SEA is required under the EU Council Directive 2001/42/EC on the Assessment of the Effects of Certain Plans and Programmes on the Environment (the SEA Directive) and are transposed into our national legislation via regulations3.
+A Strategic Environmental Assessment (SEA) of the RWRP-NW is being carried out concurrently with the AA process.
+SEA is required under the EU Council Directive 2001/42/EC on the Assessment of the Effects of Certain Plans and Programmes on the Environment (the SEA Directive) and are transposed into Irish Regulations3.
 The purpose of SEA is to enable plan-making authorities to incorporate environmental considerations into decision-making at an early stage and in an integrated way throughout the plan making process and to:

-- Identify, evaluate and describe the potential significant environmental effects of implementing the RWRP-SE: - Ensure that identified significant effects are communicated, mitigated and that the effectiveness of mitigation is monitored; - Identify beneficial (and neutral) effects, and to ensure these are communicated; and - Provide opportunity for stakeholder and public involvement.
+- Identify, evaluate and describe the potential significant environmental effects of implementing the RWRP-NW; - Ensure that identified significant effects are communicated, mitigated and that the effectiveness of mitigation is monitored; - Identify beneficial (and neutral) effects, and to ensure these are communicated; and - Provide opportunity for stakeholder and public involvement.

-There is a degree of overlap between the requirements of the SEA and AA and, in accordance with best practice, an integrated process has been and will be carried out between the development of the RWRP-SE, the SEA and the AA, such as sharing of baseline data where relevant, cohesive assessment of the potential ecological effects of the RWRP-SE on European sites, their qualifying features, and clarification on more technical aspects of the RWRP.
-These processes together will inform and shape the development of the RWRP-SE.
+There is a degree of overlap between the requirements of the SEA and AA and in accordance with best practice, an integrated process has been carried out between the development of the RWRP-NW, the SEA and the AA, such as sharing of baseline data where relevant, cohesive assessment of the potential ecological effects of the RWRP-NW on European sites, their qualifying features, and clarification on more technical aspects of the RWRP.
+These processes together will inform and shape the development of the RWRP-NW.

-Figure 1.1 below outlines the SEA and AA Stages and how they align with the development of the RWRP-SE.
+Figure 1.1 below outlines the SEA and AA Stages and how they align with the development of the RWRP-NW.

 3 In Ireland, the SEA Directive has been transposed into national legislation through S.I.
 No. 435 of 2004 (European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004, as amended by S.I.
 No. 200 of 2011 (European Communities (Environmental Assessment of Certain Plans and Programmes) (Amendment) Regulations 2011).
 Also, S.I.
 No. 436 of 2004 (Planning and Development (Strategic Environmental Assessment) Regulations 2004, as amended by External link S.I.
+No. 201 of 2011 (Planning and Development (Strategic Environmental Assessment) (Amendment) Regulations 2004, as amended by External link S.I.
 No. 201 of 2011 (Planning and Development (Strategic Environmental Assessment) (Amendment) Regulations 2011).